 This is The Walt Disney Company SWOT analysis.
-For more information on how to do a SWOT analysis please refer to our article.
+Learn how to do a SWOT analysis.

 The Walt Disney Company is a leading international entertainment and media enterprise founded in U.S. It operates five separate Disney segments: Media Networks, Parks and Resorts, The Walt Disney Studios, Disney Consumer Products and Disney Interactive.
 Disney Media Networks is the most significant Walt Disney business segment.
 Disney products include television programs, books, magazines, musical recordings and movies.
 You can find more information about the business in its official website or Wikipedia’s article.